-Kelowna First Aid is proudly partnered with CPR level “C” to provide the best workplace approved first aid and CPR training services in Kelowna and in the Okanagan valley.
-This company has been providing workplace approved CPR courses, first aid training and food safe classes in Kelowna since 2010.
+Kelowna First Aid is proudly partnered with CPR level “C” to provide the best workplace-approved first aid and CPR training services in Kelowna and in the Okanagan valley.
+This company has been providing workplace-approved CPR courses, first aid training, and food safety classes in Kelowna since 2010.
 Re-certification training courses are also available throughout the week.

 Top 7 Reasons to Register with Kelowna First Aid